ekz97/magazaki/Apps/PeasieAPI/README.md

 ```

 ## How to generate NLog table
-You can use the following T-SQL command to generate a table working with this NLog sample:
+You can use the following T-SQL command to generate a table working with NLog (attention, we use SeriLog currently):

 ```
 CREATE TABLE [dbo].[NLog] (